Tech-JI/Git-wksp-25Fa/part1.md

 ## Invoke text editor in shell

+- nano: Use `nano <FILE>` (WSL or Linux)

 - VS Code: Use `code <FILE | DIRECTORY>`.
 VS Code should be added to `PATH` environment variable on Windows.
 Follow the guide [for Windows 10](https://stackoverflow.com/questions/44272416/add-a-folder-to-the-path-environment-variable-in-windows-10-with-screenshots) or [11](https://superuser.com/questions/1861276/how-to-set-a-folder-to-the-path-environment-variable-in-windows-11).
-You'll have to reopen shell after this
+Reopen shell after this

-- Notepad: Use `notepad <FILE>`

-- Other text editors: Vim, nano, Emacs, ed, etc.
+- Other text editors: Vim, Emacs, ed, etc.

 ## Tips